Fritz Keller steps down as DFB president over Nazi remark | DW | 17.05.2021

 Fritz Keller announced in a statement issued by the German Football Association (DFB) on Monday, that he was stepping down as its president.

-"I take personal responsibility for my gaffe at the Executive Committee meeting on April 23.
-April 2021," Keller said.
+"I take personal responsibility for my gaffe at the Executive Committee meeting on April 23, 2021," the 64-year-old said almost a week after he had announced his intention to resign.

-He was referring to the scandal that ensued after he compared DFB Vice President Rainer Koch to the infamous Nazi judge Roland Freisler in a remark made in the April 23 meeting.
+He was referring to the scandal that ensued after he compared DFB Vice President Rainer Koch to the infamous Nazi judge Roland Freisler during the April 23 meeting.

-Keller subsequently apologized to Koch for what he described as a "serious mistake," but the DFB vice president declined to accept the apology.
-And even after Germany's regional and state football associations withdrew their support for Keller on May 2, the DFB president refused to resign over the remark.
+Keller subsequently apologized to Koch for what he described as a "serious mistake," but the DFB vice president declined to accept the apology and on May 2, Germany's regional and state football associations withdrew their support for Keller.
+The DFB also referred the case to an internal tribunal.

-But by the time this Monday's statement was released, it came as no surprise – as Keller had announced his intention to do so early last week.
+In Monday's statement, which painted a damning picture of the DFB, Keller said he was stepping down to make way for a "deep-rooted and necessary restart" at the association.

+"The DFB must change.
+It must regain its credibility, confidence in its integrity and performance," said Keller, who also complained that he had repeatedly encountered "resistance and walls" within the organization as he sought to "professionalize and modernize" its structures.

 Koch and fellow Vice President Peter Peters are to remain in place to act as interim presidents until early 2022, when the DFB holds its next general meeting.
 Koch, however, has said he will not run for reelection.